Anujsri/University/README.md

     5. Open `http://localhost:8000/admin/` to perform CRED actions

  ## Models Used
-    1. Course
+    1. Course - Available courses
-    2. Exam
+    2. Exam - An instructor can add exam
-    3. Enrollments
+    3. Enrollments - Student can enroll themself in multiple courses
-    4. Instructor
+    4. Instructor - List of Instructor
-    5. Score
+    5. Score - Instructor can add a score of students which a student got in the exam
-    6. Student
+    6. Student - List of Student